SJTU-CGM/PPanG/README.md

   The configuration of SequenceTubeMap view is in `src/config.json`, `dataPath` should be set to your own data folder (in PPanG `dataPath` is `riceData/`) and `DATA_SOURCES` correspond to the xg files in your `dataPath`.
 The reference is set in `reference`.
 The `name`, `alias` and `annotation` of `reference` can be the same. `bedFile` is only available if vg chunks are pre-processed, otherwise it should be removed.
 Other detailed configuration is available in SequenceTubeMap.
 - #### Configuration for JBrowse2
-  All genomes and GFF3 annotations are needed in bgzip format (*.fasta.gz, *.fasta.gz.gzi, *.fasta.gz.fai, *.gff.gz, *.gff.gz.tbi) in `jbrowse/` folder.
+  All genomes and GFF3 annotations are needed in bgzip format with `tabix` index (*.fasta.gz, *.fasta.gz.gzi, *.fasta.gz.fai, *.gff.gz, *.gff.gz.tbi) in `jbrowse/` folder.
 - #### Notes for BLAT server
   Unfortunately, the total size of all 113 genomes in PPanG is over the max limit of the BLAT server.
 So indeed, these genomes are divided into 11 parts of database.
 The BLAT server searches part1 (for nine references) or all parts (for all genomes) for the query sequence and collects the results together.
 That explains why searching all genomes may exceed the time limit.
 We do not recommend deploying the BLAT server as PPanG does.
-For novel sequences, just use sequence alignment tool like BLAST at user's local machine is enough and ignore the BLAT server.
+For novel sequences, just use sequence alignment tool like BLAST at user's local machine and ignore the BLAT server.
 - #### Other Configurations for PPanG
   `builtin_genes.json` and `reference_genes.json` are required in `src/` folder.
-The format is
+The format is:
   ```json
   {
     "<data.xg>": {